aws-samples/sample-partner-agents/Connection_Different_AI_Platforms/README.md

 A step-by-step guide to configuring the AWS MCP and Partner Central Agents MCP servers across six clients: Amazon Quick Desktop, Claude Cowork, Cursor, Kiro, OpenAI Codex, and GitHub Copilot.

+You can copy the contents from the setup-mcp.md file and provide that to your AI coding assistants / agentic development tools to help you get started.

 ---

 ## 1. Introduction & Shared Prerequisites